 Have you seen the Local Farmer’s Market Food Resources for Grand Rapids, MI?
 We’re checking out the U-pick organic blueberry farm this week!

 If you missed the last Monday Mission, click here.

 Disclosure: JoshEWEa’s Garden has been a sponsor of KS in the past, but I really just use and enjoy their products.
 The mention in this post had nothing to do with advertising.
-The link to frugaldad is a paid text link.
 See my full disclosure statement here.